Skip to content

 Terminal window

-sudo cp ./nginx.server.example.com /etc/nginx/sites-available/server.example.com
+sudo cp ./nginx.server.example.com /etc/nginx/sites-available/<your server url>

-sudo nano /etc/nginx/sites-available/server.example.com
+sudo nano /etc/nginx/sites-available/<your server url>

 Update: